ZoeLeBlanc/is310-computing-humanities-spring-2024/_assessments/04-example-project.md

 - In this section, I would also include, if relevant, a brief discussion of how others have collected and curated data for similar projects.
 So for example, I might include the following projects/examples:
   - Scholars who have explored Usenet archives, which are early internet discussion forums, and how they have used computational methods to understand these archives.
   - Projects that have used named entity recognition to extract topics from large text corpora, and how they have structured and cleaned these datasets for analysis.
+- And, I would include also any citations or quotations to readings from the course that are relevant:
+  - So for example, I might include some references to *Data Feminism* because that influenced my approach to organizing this data.
+- Finally, I would also include any reflections on how my thinking about data collection and curation process changed through this process.

 ## Data Analysis & Methods